About The Author

 Harold In Control… of his sailboat

-I am a Professional Electrical Controls Engineer.
-I have been doing controls work now for some 25 years so I’ve built up a pretty good base of people, project, and technology skills in executing controls projects.
-As of 11/15/2010 I am working for Control Assemblies in the Minneapolis area.
+I am a Professional Electrical Control Systems Engineer.
+I have been doing controls work now for over 25 years so I’ve built up a pretty good base of people, project, and technology skills in executing controls projects.

 I love to be a part of making an idea do something useful whether it’s making cookies, Post-It Notes, or upgrading grain elevators.